malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ** We will do it __slowly,__ step by step over WEEKS.
 No rush!

 # Project Homework 2 - choose a topic
-* Don't worry!
-* You are not researching the whole essay!
+* Just do a little research
-* Just do enough to decide - is your topic good or not?
+* Enough to decide - is your topic good or not?

-## Important - common mistake
-* Topic is problems caused for __other__ people/environment
-* Problems _for you_ are NOT the topic.
-* You can just stop buying/eating it.
-* Workers can't stop making/farming it
-* For example:
-** NO: "tobacco gives people cancer"
-** YES: "tobacco farms use child labour"
-** NO: "eating hamburgers makes me fat"
-** YES: "meat production is a cause of global warming"

 ### 1) Make a list of products
 * things you used this week